FindoraNetwork/noah/README.md

 **Confidential Payments for Accounts**

-Zei is a library to help manage an account system that blindes transaction ammounts.
+Zei is a library to help manage an account system that blindes transaction amounts.
 It Implements Confidential Transactions that was first proposed by [Greg Maxwell](https://people.xiph.org/~greg/confidential_values.txt).
-It however utilzes [Bulletproofs by Benedikt et al.](https://eprint.iacr.org/2017/1066.pdf) for shorter Rangeproofs.
-Furthermore, Elgamal Publickey encryption over the [Ristretto Group](https://ristretto.group) is utlized to reveal plaintext amounts & blinding factors to the reciever.
+It however utilizes [Bulletproofs by Benedikt et al.](https://eprint.iacr.org/2017/1066.pdf) for shorter Rangeproofs.
+Furthermore, Elgamal Publickey encryption over the [Ristretto Group](https://ristretto.group) is utilized to reveal plaintext amounts & blinding factors to the reciever.
 This implementation uses Pedersen Commitments and is open to account poisoning.